 What Causes Poor First-Time Fix Rates?

-Three common culprits cause low first-time fix rates:
+Three common culprits cause low first-time fix rates for service organizations:

 - Lack of spare parts: The technician arrives at the jobsite and realizes he or she doesn’t have all the parts on hand required to fix the issue.